Julia Elise Hong

 juliaelisehong@gmail.com

-Curatorial, Sprague Gallery, Harvey Mudd College, Claremont, California
+Curatorial, Sprague Gallery at Harvey Mudd College, Claremont, California

 2023 MFA, Claremont Graduate University, Claremont, California